Summer Popcorn Bucket List

 We’ve all been there.
 It’s the dead heat of summer, your kids are climbing the walls, and you’ve been through every trick in the playbook – bubbles, finger paint, the whole nine yards.
 Fortunately, several local movie theaters offer matinees just for kids so you can enjoy a couple of hours of relative calm in the cool air conditioning of a dark theater.
 And it won’t cost you a pretty penny, which is good because goodness knows the kids are eating you out of house and home.

-Cinemark Broken Arrow is offering their Summer Movie Clubhouse on Wednesdays from June 19 through August 10.
-Movies start at 9:30 a.m. and cost $1.50 per ticket.
-Expect to see kid-friendly animations like Minions: The Rise of Gru and DC League of Superpets.
+Cinemark Broken Arrow is offering their Summer Movie Clubhouse on Mondays, Wednesdays and Thursdays, June 2-Aug.
+7. Movies start at 10 a.m. and cost $1.75 per ticket.
+Expect to see kid-friendly animations like The Wild Robot and Shrek 2.
 Theaters like AMC, Regal, and Circle Cinema will also typically offer cheap summer kids’ flicks, so be sure to check their offerings regularly.

 2. Visit the drive-in – both of them.